 Now that I’ve tackled a DIY backsplash alongside my dad, I’m a lot more confident to do it all over again.
 Hopefully bigger, better, and with less supervision from the boss!
 We were both first-timers and I think if we had to team up again to tackle a backsplash, we would feel a lot more comfortable because we learned little tips along the way that made a big difference!

 Those white “x’s” are spacers, which are super cheap yet extremely helpful to keep tile evenly spaced.
-However, a few other supplies that you should definitely have on hand:
+However, here are a few other supplies to have on hand:

 - wet saw

 3. Turn off your electricity

 Safety first– or 3rd (?) in this case.
 Turning off your electricity is an important step to stay safe when applying the tile and manipulating the areas around these outlets throughout the process.

 4. If possible, save the really tough cuts until the very end